therobbiedavis/Feeding-Foundation/CONTRIBUTING.md

 ### Prerequisites

-Before you start contributing, ensure you have the following installed:
+Before you start contributing, make sure you have these installed:

 - **Git** (for version control)
 - **Node.js** (version 18 or higher, for build tools)